matthew-balogh/ost-sm-air-quality/_documentation/Documentation.md

 certified analyzer.
 Additionally, readings related to temperature along with absolute and relative humidity are included in the dataset.

-The records span 1 year from March 2004 to February 2025, and are present in hourly aggregated form.
+The records span 1 year from March 2004 to February 2025, and present hourly aggregated measurements.
 Missing values are denoted with the value of `-200`.

 ## System architecture